tropicbliss/markovify/README.md

 # Markovify

 This is a fork of Markovify meant for internal use.
 Consumes almost no memory when training and generating sentences, in the name of slightly lower overall performance and a way smaller feature set.
-This fork also has 0 external dependencies.
+This fork also has no external dependencies.

 ```py
 # Train